cds-hooks/docs/docs/specification/current.md

 ### Use of JSON

-All data exchanged through the RESTful APIs MUST be sent and received as [JSON](https://tools.ietf.org/html/rfc8259) (JavaScript Object Notation) structures, and are transmitted over HTTPS.
+All data exchanged through production RESTful APIs MUST be sent and received as [JSON](https://tools.ietf.org/html/rfc8259) (JavaScript Object Notation) structures, and are transmitted over HTTPS.
 See [Security and Safety](#security-and-safety) section.

 #### Null and empty JSON elements
 * JSON elements SHALL NOT be null, unless otherwise specified.